orkes-io/docs/docs/developer-guides/creating-and-managing-gen-ai-prompt-templates.md

 ## Creating AI Prompts in Orkes Conductor

 :::note
-Before creating AI prompts, ensure you have integrated your Orkes Conductor cluster with the required AI / LLM models.
+Before creating AI prompts, ensure you have integrated your Orkes Conductor cluster with the required AI/LLM models.

-If you haven’t configured your AI / LLM provider on your Orkes Conductor cluster, navigate to the **Integrations** tab and configure your required provider.
+If you haven’t configured your AI/LLM provider on your Orkes Conductor cluster, navigate to the **Integrations** tab and configure your required provider.
 Refer to this doc on [how to integrate the LLM providers with Orkes Conductor](/content/category/integrations/ai-llm).
 :::

 To create AI prompts,